1. Walk across the Golden Gate Bridge

-Driving across the Golden Gate Bridge is a spectacular experience, however, walking across it is even more mesmerizing!
+Driving across the historic Golden Gate Bridge is a spectacular experience, however, walking across the 1.7 miles bridge is even more mesmerizing!
 Walking across the bridge is an exhilarating experience which allows you to truly appreciate the scenery and magnificence of the area.

 2. See majestic trees at Redwoods National Park

 1111 2nd St, , 95531

 Located along the coast of California, these Redwood trees hold an indescribable beauty; you really need to see them for yourself to take in the magnificence.
 Even if you are short on time and unable to take a hike or bike ride, just driving through the area for a few hours will allow you to take in the natural beauty of the forests.

 The Lake Tahoe area is one of my favorite vacation destinations.
 There is so much beauty and so much to do.
 If you are looking for outdoor recreation you will find a plethora of options including scenic drives, hikes, gondola rides, skiing, ice skating, bike rides, boat rides, and more.

 If you are looking for restaurants, you have fine dining, casino buffets, theme restaurants, and more right at your fingertips.
 If you are looking for entertainment, you can head over to the Stateline casinos for shows and live entertainment.
 No matter what season you visit there is always something fun and scenic to do.
 Above all, an Emerald Bay hike is an unparalleled experience.
 Do not leave without exploring breathtaking Emerald Bay State Park.

 4. Ride the Sky Trail at the Trees of Mystery in Klamath